-Every HOA community is different.
-When house hunting, it is vital that you request a copy of the HOA’s budget so you know what kinds of services to expect your regular dues to cover.
+When it comes to what HOA fees cover, every community is different.
+While house hunting, it is vital that you request a copy of the HOA’s budget so you know what kinds of services to expect your regular dues to cover.
 Some of the costs that can be paid for by members’ monthly or quarterly HOA fee payments include:

-- Public utilities: Basic amenities such as trash removal, water and sewage are often included in HOA fees, meaning you may have fewer other monthly bills.
+- Public utilities: Basic amenities such as trash removal, water and sewage are often included in HOA fees.
+This means you may have fewer other monthly bills.

 - Landscaping and lawn/garden care: The landscaping depends on where you live.
-If you live in a detached home or townhouse, you are likely to handle your own landscaping (though your HOA may have standards for the type of plants, trees and flowers that are acceptable, and requirements for lawn maintenance).
-Common areas that require landscaping will typically be taken care of by the HOA.
+If you live in a detached home or townhouse, you are likely to handle your own landscaping, but common areas that require landscaping will typically be taken care of by the HOA.
 Roadwork, snow removal for common streets and any parking facilities may also be included.

 - Pest control: HOAs typically pay for common area pest control, while owners pay for pest control within/on their property.
 See our post on pest control.

 - Repairs & Maintenance: A part of your monthly fees will be allocated to maintaining and repairing common areas and shared structures.
 This can include the outside walls and roof of the building (if you’re in a condo), parking lots and neighborhood roads.

 - Insurance: HOAs typically carry insurance to cover common spaces, such as an amenity room or the outside of the building if you live in a condo.
 You still need to purchase an individual insurance policy to cover property, contents and liability.